 Moksha Dham Temple is a Hindu temple dedicated to all Hindu Gods.
 It is situated on Chirodi Road in Loni (Ghaziabad), Uttar Pradesh, India.
 It is at a distance of about approx 10 km from Delhi Border (Bhopura Border).
 This temple is also famous as Sheetla Mata Temple in the surrounding area.
 The deity fulfills all the desires of Her devotees and give them blessings.
-The temple spans across approx. 3000 yards and the construction work in this temple is still going on.
+The temple spans across approx. 3000 yards.
 There are many beautiful and attractive replica of various famous temples like Sheetla Mata Temple, Vaishno Devi Temple, Maha Kaleshwar Temple, Navgrah Temple, Shani Temple, Sai Baba Temple, Giriraj Temple (Govardhan) and Sapt-Sri Mata Temple (Seven Mata) at one place inside the premises of Moksha Dham temple.

 There are many small caves inside the temple complex.
 These caves depict the different mythological stories of various deities.
 One of these caves depicts about the various events from the life of all the incarnations of Lord Vishnu.
 A few of the events depicted are of Slaying of demons like Taadka, Pootna and Killing of Kansa.
 The portrait of Lord Vishnu in His Virata form is also beautifully displayed through numerous pictures and sculptures.